• Skip to primary navigation

 Since they are Natalies’ favorite food, I needed to figure out how to make creamy, buttery mashed potatoes that could be done ahead of time and still be the star of the show.

-What’s nice about mashed potatoes is that they don’t take up oven space like au gratin potatoes, scalloped potatoes or baked mashed potatoes.
-So when deciding on your side dishes, think about what else needs the oven, like sausage stuffing, broccoli casserole and yeast rolls.
+What’s nice about mashed potatoes is that they don’t take up oven space.
+So when considering easy side dish ideas, think about what else needs the oven.

 A colander of yukon gold potatoes

 The type of potatoes can really make a difference for creamy mashed potatoes that taste buttery before you even add the butter.
 Most people agree that Yukon Gold potatoes are the way to go.
-They are slightly yellow in color with thin skins and have a buttery taste all by themselves.
-If you want super white mashed potatoes, then you’ll need to use russet potatoes.
+They are slightly yellow in color with thin skins that just slide right off.
+If you want super white mashed potatoes, then you’ll need to use russet or Idaho potatoes.

 Show Stopper Sides